-Hi there, Tom Player here – it’s been a while since my last post!
-This is the first part in a small series of blog posts I’ll make about the real-world differences between orchestral mockups (or synth orchestras) versus real orchestras.
+This is the fifth part in a small series of blog posts I’ll make about the real-world differences between orchestral mockups (or synth orchestras) versus real orchestras.
 As a composer who is fortunate to work regularly with live orchestras, I’ll try to help show the difference from a decent demo recording, to a mixed and mastered finished recording.

 For this example, I’ve chosen an exciting track from my album “Resonance Theory” called “Takedown”.
 It’s a no-holds-barred action trailer piece, with extreme amounts of energy, rises and synth work.
 Still, a huge role for orchestra and very demanding on the players.
 This is one section I knew no samples could never play…as they don’t exist!

 My rules for this piece were to compose, arrange, and produce music in real-time (edited for length, but no overdubbing) using only the three instruments discussed.
 The track starts with a sequence I programmed into the Moog Sub 37.
 Next an arpeggio is introduced from the Elektron Analog Four (A4).
 Soon afterward we hear the high hats from the DSI Tempest and a long sustained melodic chord progression also from the A4.
 Finally the rest of the percussion is supplied by the Tempest along with a bass line.
 From there on out it’s a matter arranging the existing parts (muting and un-muting) with a little real-time knob tweaking.